 Cellular respiration involves breaking the bonds of glucose to produce energy in the form of ATP (adenosine triphosphate).
+The total energy produced during glucose metabolism is described at Energetics of Cellular Respiration.
 Glycolysis is the most critical phase in glucose metabolism during cellular respiration.
 The term “glycolysis” literally means breakdown of glucose and sugars.
 Biochemically, it involves the breakdown of glucose to pyruvate (or pyruvic acid) via a series of enzymes.
 Glycolysis does not require molecular oxygen and is hence considered anaerobic.
 Therefore, it is a common pathway for all living organisms.
+Glycolysis is followed by Kreb’s cycle in the stages of cellular respiration.

 Glycolysis is said to occur in two phases: